DamnWidget/goqueue/README.md

 }
 ```

-## Thread Safe
+## Thread Safe Operations

-All the operations in the Queue are tread safe so we can share a Queue
+All the operations in the Queue are thread safe so we can share a Queue
 instance safely between any number of `goroutines` as we need.